Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Methods: questionnaire

 We recruited participants through multiple networking platforms and disseminated the information through the research team's professional networks.
 To reach a larger audience, we also shared the call for participation in Slack channels of specialized communities.
 Furthermore, we sent direct email invitations to researchers who had previously engaged with our work.
 Data for this study was collected between August 7th and August 28th, 2025, via a survey hosted on the SoSci Survey platform.
 Prior to data collection, the study protocol was cleared by the authors' institutional ethics board.

 The study included 15 participants from diverse academic and professional backgrounds.
-Table~\ref{tab:participants} summarizes their positions and extensive experience in machine learning.
-Their research backgrounds were also diverse, with the most common area being medical imaging, followed by computer vision, algorithmic fairness, image restoration, and image compression, see Fig.~\ref{fig:wordcloud}.
+Table~\ref{tab:participants} summarizes their positions and extensive experience in ML.
+In terms of research backgrounds, the most common area was medical imaging, followed by computer vision, algorithmic fairness, image restoration, and image compression, see Fig.~\ref{fig:wordcloud}.
 In terms of practical experience, most participants have worked on fine-tuning (93.3\%), feature extraction (73.3\%) and domain adaptation (73.3\%).
 Regarding datasets, the largest group reported using public datasets (5), followed by an equal use of both public and private datasets (4), and lastly private datasets, i.e., proprietary or internal ones (2).
 Participants were distributed across the world, including Brazil, China, Denmark, Germany, Israel, The Netherlands, Portugal, Republic of Korea, Spain, Switzerland, and United Kingdom.